-After the Bean Dad incident, Twitter users started digging into John Roderick’s past tweets, and discovered that the musician had a history of making unsavory comments in the name ironic humor.
+After the Bean Dad incident, Twitter users started digging into John Roderick’s past tweets and discovered that the musician had a history of making offensive and unsavory comments in the name of ironic humor.

 The McElroy brothers, creators of the My Brother, My Brother And Me podcast, decided it was time to drop Roderick’s song from their intro.